Is Latte French or Italian?

 What is a Latte?

 Before we dive into the origins of the latte, let’s first define what it is.
-A latte, short for caffè latte in Italian, is a popular coffee beverage consisting of espresso and steamed milk.
+Is Latte French or Italian?
 Typically, a shot of espresso is combined with steamed milk, creating a creamy and smooth drink.
 Some variations may include a thin layer of frothed milk on top for added texture and presentation.
 The ratio of espresso to milk can vary depending on personal preference, but a common ratio is one-third espresso to two-thirds milk.

 The Origins of Latte